 This Lively New York City Beach Is Known As 'The Bronx Riviera'

-When the prospect of a seaside day out in New York comes up, many of us will instantly think of Coney Island, home to one of America's most popular old-school boardwalks, hot dogs, funfairs, or perhaps the sweeping stretches of sand on Long Island.
+When the prospect of a seaside day out in New York comes up, many of us will instantly think of Coney Island — home to one of America's most popular old-school boardwalks, hot dogs, and funfairs — or perhaps the sweeping stretches of sand on Long Island.
 Both destinations have their charms; Coney Island has been drawing vacationing crowds for well over a century.
-Its more remote summer vacation spots like Montauk, the Hamptons, or Fire Island carry with them a sense of space and exclusivity for more discerning sun seekers.
+New York's more remote summer vacation spots like Montauk, the Hamptons, or Fire Island carry with them a sense of space and exclusivity for more discerning sun seekers.
 However, not all beach options are across the East River from Manhattan.
 There is also a lively option to the north at Orchard Beach in the Bronx.

 One of New York's Five Boroughs, the Bronx is famous for many things.
-It is the birthplace of hip hop, and filmmaker Martin Scorsese grew up on the streets of Little Italy.
-It is also home to the Yankees and the Bronx Zoo, the largest metropolitan collection of animals in the United States.
+It is the birthplace of hip hop, as well as home to the Yankees and the Bronx Zoo, the largest metropolitan collection of animals in the United States.
 The district's tough period during the '60s and '70s gave rise to a notorious gang culture, with over 100 in South Bronx alone.
 In recent decades, it has bounced back, becoming a diverse neighborhood with a growing reputation as one of the friendliest in New York City.
 What it generally isn't so well-known for is as a beach lover's destination, but Orchard Beach has plenty to offer in that respect, too, earning the nickname the "Riviera of New York."

 The history of Orchard Beach